Dewalt-arch/pimpmykali/README.md

     https://docs.google.com/document/d/1DH-epmXJMvQtOnDQYa3zUXvq9497Mm3276K8frNz2UM

 # Revision 1.3.5 - Pimpmykali-Mirrors Update
-  - grep and sed were to restrictive and has been updated
+  - grep and sed were too restrictive and have been updated
   - now fully dynamic and less restrictive with mirror paths
     - Thank you Alek for bringing this to my attention!
   - added apt update at the end of pimpmykali-mirrors to update with the new mirror